A Curious Thing:

 Okay, I needed to bring out the heavy artillery.
 I got a small dessert plate and plopped a spoonful of non-fat cottage cheese on it.
 Her favorite.
 And only one of the two people foods she is allowed due to both dogs’ tendency for pancreatitis.
 The other people food is plain potato.

 She wouldn’t touch it.
 My heart amped up.
 I put my finger in it and tried to feed it to her.
-She would put her mouth down to it, but couldn’t take a bite.
+She would put her mouth down to it, but wouldn’t or couldn’t take a bite.

 Then she would lay her head down, and push around her mouth with her feet.
 Which nearly tore me up, watching her trying to fix whatever was wrong.

-I’m crying by this time, because I know there is something really wrong.
+I’m crying by this time, because I know there is something seriously wrong.
 So I rush over to the computer and do a search for “my dog can’t close her mouth.”
 And came up with all sorts of reasons: drop jaw, etc.